solid/authentication-panel/HttpSignature.md

 Another extension required by the [Solid use cases](https://solid.github.io/authorization-panel/wac-ucr/) is that the response  (2) MUST contain a link to an Access Control Document.
 This is needed by Solid (Social Linked Data) as its central use case is building a decentralised social network.
-Solid client need to following Linked Data around the Web to fetch resources across any number of Pods (Personal Online Data Store) represented as boxes in the diagram below.
+Solid client are those that follow Linked Data around the Web, fetching resources across any number of Pods (Personal Online Data Store) represented as boxes in the diagram below.

 ![TimBLs foaf profile](https://raw.githubusercontent.com/wiki/banana-rdf/banana-rdf/img/WebID-foafKnows.jpg)